 SHARED - exploring siblinghood through portraiture

 Photographs shown here explore the siblinghood through portraiture.
 They show the physical closeness between siblings and simultaneously underline the uncomfortable of being so close to someone.
-Looking at the siblings we are not only serching for the likeness, but also studying their differences and observing the power relationships in the portrait.
+Looking at the siblings we are not only searching for the likeness, but also studying their differences and observing the power relationships in the portrait.
 Togetherness in the photographs is built around simple gestures like holding, grabbing or quietly leaning to another.
 Particularly different ways of touching the other has become a crucial part of the work.
 It is captivating to follow how some of the siblings are united while being portrayed, whereas some are suffering from being so close to each other.